techypoint/techypoint.github.io/_posts/create-a-website/2020-05-13-create-a-blog-part2.md

 ---
 # CREATE A BLOG FOR YOUR WEBSITE - PART 2

-**PREREQUISITE**
+## PREREQUISITE

 1. CREATE A BLOG FOR YOUR WEBSITE - PART 1

-In PART 1 - we have created basic Website Using Jekyll.
-Before Going further, you need to read PART 1.
+   In PART 1 - we have created basic website using Jekyll.
+Before Going further, you need to read [PART 1]({% post_url create-a-website/2020-05-12-create-a-blog-part1 %})
-So link for PART 1 is - CREATE A BLOG FOR YOUR WEBSITE - PART 1 link

 In this part i.e PART 2, we are going to create Blog Posts for our website.

-So lets start
+### So lets start -

 In the project, there is a _posts folder which will contains all the blog posts.
-There is already a post create by Jekyll for your reference.
+There is already a post created by Jekyll for your reference.

 Lets understand the basics of Blog Post